r4ns3k/r4ns3k.github.io/_posts/2023-04-07-IP-address.md

 Ip address represented in dotted decimal form

-we cant say binary right of 32 bits so we can converted it into decimal
+we cant say/remember binary right of 32 bit long, so we can converted it into decimal

 see conversion